-HREM-Filters Pro/Lite is a plug-in for use in Gatan's DigitalMicrograph for Windows v.3.8 or later.
+HREM-Filters Pro/Lite is a plug-in for use in Gatan's DigitalMicrograph (GMS 2.x or later).
 However, we will recommend you to use the latest version.

 This HREM-Filters Pro/Lite User's Guide is written to provide information on the basic functions of the HREM-Filters Pro/Lite software, a procedure for installation of the Plug-In, some general tips on operation.
 This Guide assumes the user is familiar with image manipulation using DigitalMicrograph as well as Windows operating system.